GotoRyusuke/ecc-bimodal-alignment/README.md

 All the slices corresponding to the sample call are saved in the `data/test_align` folder.
 You may check the `.csv` file with the `.wav` files to check whether the slice correctly captures the content of one's speech.

-## Dependencies and environment
-The alignment here mainly leverages `torchaudio`, and as a required part for audio processing, please check whether [ffmpeg](https://www.ffmpeg.org/) is well employed on your terminal.
-Please note that `ffmpeg v8.0` seems incompatible with current versions of `torchaudio`.
-Pay attention to the version you are employing.

-I implemented the alignment for this tutorial on an NVIDIA A100 GPU with 8 CPUs and 64 GB RAM in the preset `pytorch` environment (for the versions of the packages, check [here](https://scrp.econ.cuhk.edu.hk/info/pytorch-list)) through the [SCRP](https://scrp.econ.cuhk.edu.hk/) under the Department of Economics, The CU of HK.
-I accessed the service on 15/10/2025.